 For Givewith, the SAP Ariba integration is an enormous opportunity to scale our solutions, so that the nonprofits in our network can scale their impact.
 We’re leveraging the world’s largest business-to-business network, which connects more than 4.4 million companies and facilitates more than $2.9 trillion in commerce flows annually.
 What’s remarkable is that if just 8% of the nearly $3 trillion worth of transactions that are processed through the Ariba Network annually use Givewith, this would generate over $3 billion in funding for the nonprofits taking on the most pressing issues of our time.
 I’m extremely excited for the future of this partnership and all the work that’s to come.

 Interested in learning more about adopting social impact sourcing and its business value?
 Check out Paul's article in Future of Sourcing.

-Stacy Mendoza is a Digital Marketing Manager with Sourcing Industry Group (SIG).
+Stacy Mendoza is a Senior Marketing Manager with Sourcing Industry Group (SIG).
 The foundation of her career is bolstered by her tenure as an editor for a market and public opinion research firm in Washington, D.C., where she worked on projects for political campaigns, nonprofits, and major corporations and brands.
 Since 2014, she has assumed progressive levels of responsibility in leading marketing and public relations campaigns and specializes in content creation, social media marketing, data analytics, media relations and crisis communications.
 Stacy holds a Bachelor of Arts degree in English from The Florida State University in Tallahassee, Florida, a certificate in grant writing from The Graduate School in Washington, D.C., and is Inbound Certified through Hubspot Academy.
 Follow her on Twitter and tweet at @SIG_Stacy.